kaziis/kaziis.github.io/README.md

 # Education

-Baruch College, City University of New York (CUNY)
+## Baruch College, City University of New York (CUNY)

-Major: Statistics & Quantitative Modeling
+Majored in Statistics and Quantitative Modeling (SQM) and minored in Computer Science.

-Minor: Computer Science

 ---
 # Work Experience